 A good mattress can mean the difference between waking up well-rested or tossing and turning all night.
 A good mattress foundation increases how long the mattress can do this.

 A high quality mattress foundation is crucial to get the most out of a quality mattress, considering the importance of the purchase.
-After all, you’ll be spending about 1/3 rd of your life sleeping.
+After all, you’ll be spending about 1/3 of your life sleeping.

-Here we will dispel common myths about mattress foundations and explain how to get the most out
+Here we will dispel common myths about mattress foundations and explain how to get the most out of yours.

 But it’s just a box, right?